-Drama is taught once a week in curriculum lessons and on a fortnightly carousel with Music in Years 8 and 9.
-In Year 7, we focus on story-telling and the many ways to convey a narrative on stage.
-In Year 8, we look at how to build an effective characterisation.
-In Year 9, we have a broader focus, looking at everything from civil rights, to the use of masks, and even stage-fighting!
-There are weekly Drama Clubs for each year group where girls look in-depth at dramatic styles and techniques and put together scripts and plays for performance.
+In Year 7 - 9, Drama is taught once a week in curriculum lessons.
+In Year 7, we explore how we can tell a story and the many ways to convey a narrative on stage.
+In Year 8, we look at different genres of performance and travel around the globe to explore World Theatre.
+In Year 9, we have a broader focus, looking at everything from civil rights, to the use of masks.
+There are weekly Drama Clubs for each Year Group where girls look in-depth at dramatic styles and techniques and put together scripts and plays for performance.

 Inspiration comes from many stimuli, including song lyrics, paintings, novels and props.
 The assessments take place in Year 11 and include a devised practical piece and written evaluation, a practical, scripted performance and a written examination.
 Throughout the course, pupils keep a journal of their practical work and their reflections.

 A Level Drama & Theatre Studies lets pupils perform, direct, discuss, analyse and evaluate as practitioners in their own right.
 In the first year of the course, we build on existing skills and participate in practice assessments.

 In the second year, we devise a practical piece inspired by a stimulus and influenced by a theatrical style, followed by a scripted practical performance.
 The written examination focuses on two set texts from the perspective of an actor, designer, or director.

 A note to parents about photography and recording at School performances